Recently one of my nephews, who has suddenly taken an interest in the property, asked me:

 It took me quite a while to discover that if you change your attitude, you actually change your reality.

 When you have a positive attitude instead of a negative one, you start to see things and viewpoints that were invisible to you before.

-As children we are told that the joy is in giving rather than receiving.
+As children, we are told that joy is in giving rather than receiving.